 individual superannuation guarantee shortfall has the meaning given in the Superannuation Guarantee (Administration) Act 1992 (Commonwealth) section 19;

-industry scheme means the WA Local Government Superannuation Plan (formerly called the W.A.
-Local Government Occupational Superannuation Fund) established by a trust deed dated 21 March 1990 and now governed by the industry scheme trust deed as that plan is amended from time to time;
+industry scheme means Aware Super as maintained and administered under the industry scheme trust deed;

-industry scheme trust deed means the trust deed dated 4 November 2004 made by WA Local Government Superannuation Plan Pty Ltd (ACN 066 797 162) that governs the industry scheme, as amended from time to time;
+industry scheme trust deed means the trust deed as defined in the First State Superannuation Act 1992 (NSW) section 3;

 local government includes a regional local government.

+[Regulation 3 amended: SL 2020/217 r.
+4.]

 4. Local governments to participate in industry scheme

 (1) A local government must participate in and comply with the industry scheme in respect of its employees.